daviestar/glfx-es6/README.md

 ### Quick Start

 This HTML fragment is all you need to use the API.
-Copy and paste it into an empty index.html document, make sure that directory also contains <a href="../glfx.js">glfx.js</a> and an image named <a href="../media/image.jpg">image.jpg</a>, and open index.html.
-You should see the image with the ink filter applied.</p>
+Copy and paste it into an empty index.html document, make sure that directory also contains `glfx.js` and an image named <a href="../media/image.jpg">image.jpg</a>, and open index.html.
+You should see the image with the ink filter applied.
-<pre><script src="glfx.js"></script>

 ```js
 window.onload = function() {